updated 29 June 2026

 For years, the negative gearing has been one of very few effective tax planning strategies.
 It has been built around three assumptions:

-- leverage your equity
+1. leverage your equity

-- claim losses against other income
+2. claim losses against other income

-- rely on long-term capital growth
+3. rely on long-term capital growth

 With two of these assumptions weakened in this budget, it does not mean property investment disappears, but it may mean:

-- less appetite for investors to buy established apartments and houses
+• less appetite for investors to buy established apartments and houses

-- stronger investor demand for new developments
+• stronger investor demand for new developments

-- greater focus on rental income [yield] over capital growth
+• greater focus on rental income [yield] over capital growth

-- more use of company structures to invest
+• more use of company structures to invest

-- increased importance of debt strategy
+• increased importance of debt strategy

-- portfolios of rental properties with some positively geared properties offsetting negatively geared properties
+• portfolios of rental properties with some positively geared properties offsetting negatively geared properties

-- more attention on commercial properties
+• more attention on commercial properties

-- rents may go up
+• rents may go up

-The impact on the economy of removing negative gearing has been debated for decades.
-In 20 years’ time, this is going to be a great case study for economics students because I don’t believe anyone really knows what is going to happen.
+In 20 years time, this is going to be a great case study for economics students because I don’t believe anyone really knows what is going to happen.

 food for thought

-3. minimum tax discretionary trust
+3. minimum tax discretionary trusts

-From 1 July 2028, discretionary trusts will face a 30% minimum tax on taxable income with the tax being paid by the trustee.
+From 1 July 2028, discretionary trusts will face a 30% minimum tax on taxable income, with the tax being paid by the trustee.

-Beneficiaries will still include the income in their own tax returns, with a non-refundable credit for the tax already paid by the trustee [other than for corporate beneficiaries].
 Emphasis here on ‘non-refundable’ because this means, irrespective of who you distribute the income to, even if their individual tax rate is nil, their effective tax rate will be 30%.

 The measure is designed to reduce income splitting advantages and what Treasury views as excessive flexibility within trust structures.